-Maintenance Drug Benefits shall not permit the dispensing of a controlled substance classified in Schedule II-V - either through CVS/Caremark mail order or the retail pharmacy.
-The Maintenance Drug Benefit also shall not permit the dispensing of most controlled substances through the retail pharmacy.
+Maintenance Drug Benefits shall not permit the dispensing of a controlled substance classified in Schedule II-V. The Maintenance Drug Benefit also shall not permit the dispensing of most controlled substances through a retail pharmacy.

-Additional Maintenance Drug-mail order pharmacy information can be obtained by calling 866-601-6934 or by visiting the Plan Manager's web site at www.caremark.com.
+Additional Maintenance Drug-mail order pharmacy information can be obtained by calling 866-601-6934 or by visiting the Plan Manager's web site at caremark.com.